Mental Fatigue: Too Tired to Suppress Our Anger

 Life is beautiful; but also, cruel.
 I watched in sorrow as my loving mother lost full command of her reactions.
 I only partially avoided the minefields of the explosive emotions.
 I could spit meanness back to protect my ego or soothe the hurt in a more productive manner, allowing for her emotional expressions, and then seek healthy reconciliation at a later time.
 Logic clearly points to the latter solution; emotional sensitivities prefers the tactic of defensive protections.

 When blind to underlying contributors, we respond harshly to stress.
 However, compassion is a better choice.
 During trying moments, our energy to calmly suppress reactive protections isn’t always available.
-We can guard against trying moments by predicting incoming waves of intense emotion.
-With advance notice, we can step back to limit a devastating impact, giving time to objectively observe underlying forces, and mindfully reflect on the totality of circumstances.
+We can guard against those trying moments when we can predict incoming intense emotions.
+With advance notice, we can step back, limiting the devastating impact, providing time to objectively observe the underlying forces, and mindfully reflect on the totality of circumstances.
 This is the mindful approach.
 This is emotional intelligence.
 This is maturity.
 This is not always possible.

 Without a mindful approach, we get sucked into the drama, becoming part of the destructive cycle, adding to the stress.
 We can do better.
 We can bring calmness to these storms and healing to burdened souls.

 Emotion regulation refers to our attempts to influence which emotions we experience, when to suppress them, and how to effectively express them.

 As partners, parents, children and friends, we must bring wisdom to intense interactions.
 With appreciation for the biological functions of beautiful minds, we can organize the chaos and respond effectively, building emotional stability and bonding hearts.
 We can sing the redeeming tune of safety, bringing security instead of fear.
 And when we fail, we can repair with sorrow for the hurt.